Scheduled Tour from Windhoek

 Day 8 Etosha National Park

 Today your guide again takes you on a game drive in the Etosha National Park.
 We may encounter animal species we have not seen the previous day and look forward to any new surprises at the different waterholes visited.
 The Etosha Pan dominates the park.
 This salt pan desert, which is nearly completely enclosed by the park and is lined by numerous watering holes, is roughly 130 km long and as wide as 50 km in places.
-During Etosha’s notorious dry spells the pan is a deathly place, lying parched and cracked under the molten African sun.
+During Etosha’s notorious dry spells, the pan is a deathly place, lying parched and cracked under the molten African sun.
 It is claimed that game viewing is best during the dry periods as animals will then congregate closer to water.
 But even in the rainy season, the park remains an abundant wildlife haven.
-You then have the pleasure of experiencing the rebirth of life as the young foals, cubs and chicks are seen frolicking with their parents, and the sprouting new green shrubs and grasses create a pleasing green oasis.
+You then have the pleasure of experiencing the rebirth of life as the young foals, cubs and chicks are seen frolicking with their parents, and the sprouting of new green shrubs and grasses creates a pleasing green oasis.
 In the afternoon we onwards to our lodge, where we enjoy the rest of the evening at leisure.

 Classic Accommodation: La Rochelle Lodge (Breakfast)

-Day 9 Departure
+Day 10 Departure

-After breakfast, we travel back through the centre of the country exposing bush land savannah to the capital in the centre of the country.
-Time permitting, en-route we may stop at the famous wood carvers market in Okahandja or the craft market in the main street in Windhoek to pick up the last few souvenirs.
+After breakfast, we travel back through the centre of the country exposing bushland savannah to the capital in the centre of the country.
+Time permitting, en route we may stop at the famous wood carvers market in Okahandja or the craft market in the main street in Windhoek to pick up the last few souvenirs.
 Windhoek is a cosmopolitan melting pot of European architecture with African culture, with a variety of excellent restaurants to choose from.
 You will be dropped off at your accommodation of choice, or transferred to the airport for your outward flight.

 Classic: Breakfast